 Justin Francis, The Chairperson of Projects for Nature, says:

 “Restoring nature supports biodiversity, provides benefits to local communities, helps sequester carbon, and enhances climate adaptation.
-We welcome SSEN’s leadership and support for these exciting projects.”
+We welcome SSEN’s leadership and support.”

 Jan Stannard, Heal Rewilding’s Chair of Trustees, says: